Getting Married – Not just a special day, but a special journey to last a lifetime!

 You won’t have to worry about kneeling during the Service (most couples prefer to stand throughout these days) so you won’t have to worry about creasing the dress; and the Groom won’t have to have “help me!” painted on his shoes!
 If you need to, there are plenty of places for you to sit!

 You do not have to print your own orders of service.
 We have a set of our own sheets which are available free-of-charge.
 Alternatively, we can print out a full set of personalised sheets on nice paper for a modest cost.
 However, if you choose to you might like to print your own.
 Please discuss the format with the priest conducting the wedding so that we can make sure that it is correct.
+After your planning meeting we will send you a document will all the suggested text in it.
+This will help your guests to participate fully in the day.
 It is your responsibility to make sure that you have any necessary copyright permission for the service sheets.

 Please contact Christian Copyright licensing for further details – the address is on the inside front cover.
 You will need to provide fifteen copies of the service sheet for the priest, organist and choir.
 Please bring these copies to the rehearsal.